 Brenda Hume Stevenson, a former Thornhill College pupil and Queen's University Belfast graduate, Brenda has been employed as a Speech and Language Therapy Instructor with the Western Trust for over 12 years and was the City's Mayor in 2014.
 Brenda is also the Chairperson of the Amelia Earhart Legacy Association.

-Outside of work Brendan has been as Associate member for 20 years of Greysteel Community Enterprises, an unlimited company community group which has developed the Vale Centre facilities (Sports Hall, playing fields, 3 G Pitch, Retail and Industrial Units) at Greysteel.
+Brendan has been as Associate member for 20 years of Greysteel Community Enterprises, an unlimited company community group which has developed the Vale Centre facilities (Sports Hall, playing fields, 3 G Pitch, Retail and Industrial Units) at Greysteel.
 A member of the North West leadership team of Business in the Community and has recently taken up a position on the Northern Ireland 'Place Team' of Business in the Community, which primarily promotes good Corporate Social Responsibility focussing in on 3 key areas of regenerating deprived areas, young people and schools and social enterprise.

 Brendan's qualifications include a Professional Banking Diploma, Level 5 NVQ in Operations and a MBA for Financial Specialists from Manchester University.